• Skip to primary navigation

 The Value of A Is Less then 10

-When we are executing our program at that time due to some unwanted or unexpected event the normal flow of the program interrupted.
-When an exception is generated when the flow of the program is terminated from that statement and we get a system generated the message.
-In Java we can handle the exceptions and also we can provide a meaningful message so that the user can easily understand the reason for an exception.
+When we are executing our program at that time, due to some unwanted or unexpected event, the normal flow of the program is interrupted.
+We get a system-generated message when an exception is generated when the program flow is terminated from that statement.
+In Java, we can handle the exceptions and provide a meaningful message so the user can easily understand the reason for an exception.

-There are several reasons for occurring exceptions, but below are a few reasons which can generate an exception:
+There are several reasons for occurring exceptions, but below are a few reasons that can generate an exception:

 • A user has entered an invalid data